Glenn Schumann

-Glenn Schumann (born March 29, 1990) is an American football coach who is currently the defensive coordinator at the Georgia Bulldogs.
+Glenn Schumann (born March 29, 1990) is an American college football coach who is currently the defensive coordinator for the Georgia Bulldogs.

 Early life

-Schumann was born on March 29, 1990 to Eric Schumann, a former college football coach and player, and Dr. Sherry Schumann, a college athletic director in Valdosta, Georgia.
+Schumann was born on March 29, 1990, to Eric Schumann, a former college football coach and player, and Sherry Schumann, a college athletic director in Valdosta, Georgia.
 During his childhood, he moved all over the country because of his father's coaching stops at different places.
-He played both football and basketball at McKinney Boyd High School, where he lettered in both sports.
+He played both football and basketball at McKinney Boyd High School in McKinney, Texas, where he lettered in both sports.
 He was part of McKinney Boyd's first ever graduating class.